braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/push_notifications/integration.md

 ### Step 3: Configure Safari push {#safari}

 {% alert info %}
-Safari 16 on macOS 13 or later uses modern push standards, and this step is no longer required.
-If you want to support older macOS Safari versions, this step is required.
+This step is no longer required as of Safari 16 on macOS 13.
+Only complete this step if you want to support older macOS Safari versions.
 {% endalert %}

 If you wish to support push notifications for Safari on Mac OS X, follow these additional instructions: